ROAD RACING SERIES

 The series is designed to promote fun, hassle free racing with a professional atmosphere.

-Hoosier Racing Tire SCCA Super Tour consists of 11 race weekends at 11 premier tracks across the United States.
-Each event includes two races for each Runoffs-eligible car class for a total of 22 Hoosier Super Tour races this year.
+Hoosier Racing Tire SCCA Super Tour consists of multiple weekends at premier tracks across the United States.
+Each event includes two races for each Runoffs-eligible car class.

-The 2017 Hoosier Super Tour schedule will run from January to June.
-Venues were selected based on various attributes.
+Venues are selected based on various attributes.
 Some have decades of history with a record book featuring the biggest names in all of motorsport.
 Other sites are top “pro” tracks offering the best quality racing surface and amenities.
 And certain tracks were selected because they are the best “club” courses in the country, where challenging layouts are matched with warm hospitality and a “family feel” to the paddock area.

-Hoosier Super Tour drivers earn points toward the Nationwide Points Championship.
-Only results from Hoosier Super Tour races go toward the Nationwide Points Championship.
-However, points gained at Super Tour events also count toward Conference Championships within the Conference hosting the Super Tour event.
+Hoosier Super Tour drivers earn points toward two separate point championships, the U.S. Majors Tour Conference Championships, which include other non-Hoosier Super Tour Majors events, and the Hoosier Super Tour Championship.
+Hoosier Super Tour Champions earn a free set of tires, a commemorative trophy and jacket for their achievement.
 The points structure is the same as the U.S. Majors Tour with the best six Hoosier Super Tour races, plus the Runoffs finish, going toward deciding class champions.

 The U.S. Majors Tour is the pinnacle of championship racing in North America.